JonasFovea/go1controller/README.md

 + `robot_state.py`: Prints out interesting values from the `high_state` topic.
 + `highstate_to_tf2`: Converts the HighState messages to tf2 messages to display the robot and its feet in their respective positions
 + `highstate_to_imu`: Converts the HighState messages to imu messages to display the robots orientation and acceleration
++ `highstate_to_range`: Converts the HighState messages to range messages to display the measured ranges of the three ultrasonic sensors

 Additionally, this package contains a launch file to start both `unitree_legged_real real.launch` and `joystick_control`.